djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 \end{bmatrix}.
 $$

-Universal kriging predicts while preserving this trend structure.
+Universal kriging incorporates this trend structure into the prediction.

----

-## 15. Universal-kriging constraints
+## Universal-kriging constraints

 Let $F$ be the design matrix of trend basis values at the sampled locations.

 For a linear coordinate trend,

 $$
-F
-=
+F =
 \begin{bmatrix}
 1 & x_1 & y_1\\
 1 & x_2 & y_2\\